sila0164/GameHex-Editor/GHEX Language Documentation.md

     `repeat x`
     `repeat end`
     Will repeat the commands until `repeat end` x times.
+    Setting x to -1 will make it repeat until the end of the file.

     `search xxxx repeat 5`
     Will repeat a search 5 times.
+    A repeated search that goes to the end of a file, will reset to the search's starting offset.

     `search xxxx read xxxx repeat 5`
     Will repeat the search and read 5 times.